Rome. Should you visit or should you skip it? This post can help make up your mind. You will find handy planning tips if you decide Rome is worth it?

 TIP: If you are visiting in high tourist season (June, July, August) and don’t purchase your ticket online, I recommend purchasing your tickets at the Roman Forum entrance (there was no line when we were there), that way you already have your Colosseum ticket and don’t have to line up.

 The Vatican and St Peter’s Basilica

 We also visited St Peter’s Basilica and the Vatican.
-We had a great guide, but I think by that time after 2 1/2 months of travelling we were over tours.
+We had a great guide, but we were a little over tours after 2 1/2 months of travelling.

 I found the Vatican and St Peter’s Basilica interesting, but wouldn’t recommend it if you are short on time.
-There are more places I wished we would have visited instead.
+There are more places I wished we had visited instead.

 When we visited the Trevi Fountain it was packed.
 I have learnt a lot since that first visit to Rome, and now know that you should visit either early morning or late at night when the crowds have disappeared.
 It was a hot, windy day and it was not pleasant at all in the crowd of people.

 You might ask what we actually did in Rome for five days considering it doesn’t look like we saw too much.
 Well, truth be told we rested.
 We were exhausted after travelling for 2 1/2 months.

 To be honest, my marriage was falling apart and it was taking a toll.

 I spent a lot of time with my kids just wandering and exploring.
 We would shop at the markets and local bakery early morning and come back to the apartment and enjoy breakfast before walking around the city.

 When the shops closed at lunchtime we rested back at the apartment and the kids caught up on homework.
 In the evenings we walked around and enjoyed a couple of drinks at one of the many cafe bars before dinner.